About Us

 Funding

-Since 1994, Oregon Office on Disability and Health has been continuously funded as a Cooperative Agreement with the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention.
-Oregon Office on Disability and Health is a collaborative effort between Oregon Health & Science University and the Oregon Health Authority Public Health Division.
+Since 1994, Oregon Office on Disability and Health has been continuously funded as a Cooperative Agreement with the Centers for Disease Control and Prevention as a Disability and Health State Program.